J1nt4h/NWOrganizer/README.md

 ### TODO:
 Build the API in nodejs.

-Built the discord Bot to interract with the API.
+Build the discord Bot to interract with the API.

+Build the interface.